 There are short and long ruler standards with varying length, depth and width measurements; E1.L long ruler, E1.S (1-inch) short ruler and E3.S (3-inch) format, for example.

-Intel is shipping the DC P4510 E1.l ruler format SSD.
+Intel is shipping the DC P4510 E1.l ruler format SSD and says it’s the only supplier shipping PCIe 4.0 drives currently.